8. How to save money on business software when starting out

-John Paterson rounds up the free and low-cost software options available to help you start your business
+Free and low-cost software options available to help you start a business

 When starting out in business, one of the first things any entrepreneur needs to do is set up their internal IT systems.
 But the cost of setting up a business – even with basic software tools – can be pretty steep.